 Near Waunakee in Dane County, Wisconsin — The American Midwest (Great Lakes)

-Erected 2000 by the Dane County Historical Society.
-(Marker Number 36A.)
+Erected 1982 by Dane County Historical Society.
+(Marker Number 20.)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music Women.
 In addition, it is included in the Wisconsin, Dane County Historical Society series list.

 Location.
 43° 12.398′ N, 89° 24.353′ W. Marker is near Waunakee, Wisconsin, in Dane County.
 Marker is on Easy Street 0.3 miles east of County Route I, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Waunakee WI 53597, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Schumacher Farm (approx. 1.7 miles away); The Story of the Pink Elephant (approx. 3.3 miles away); Andreas Dahl (approx. 4.2 miles away); The De Forest Depot (approx. 4.2 miles away); De Forest Centennial (approx. 4.3 miles away); Our Bell (approx. 4˝ miles away); Site of the First Well in DeForest (approx. 5 miles away); Eagle Effigy (approx. 5.3 miles away).